-The University will use reasonable action not to make any changes to the Programme either before you start or during the academic year for which you enrol.
+The University will use reasonable efforts not to make any changes to the Programme either before you start or during the academic year for which you enrol.
 However, there are occasions where some changes may be necessary to assist and support the proper delivery of educational services.
 The types of changes the University might make to a Programme include changes to title, content or location of delivery.
 The University would usually only make changes where they are:

-2.7.1.1. for the maintenance of academic standards, for example where a change is required to maintain compliance with the UK Quality Code

-- for Higher Education or to enable the University to keep teaching up to date with research developments; - 2.7.1.2. a direct result of feedback given by students enrolled on the Programme, whose views are considered on a regular basis via formally agreed mechanisms throughout the academic year - 2.7.1.3. required to secure our good operation and legal or regulatory compliance, for example, if a change is required to maintain or gain a Professional, Statutory or Regulatory Body accreditation, or to comply with Covid-19 requirements and guidance.
+- 2.7.1.1. for the maintenance of academic standards, for example where a change is required to maintain compliance with the UK Quality Code for Higher Education or to enable the University to keep teaching up to date with research developments; - 2.7.1.2. a direct result of feedback given by students enrolled on the Programme, whose views are considered on a regular basis via formally agreed mechanisms throughout the academic year - 2.7.1.3. required to secure our good operation and legal or regulatory compliance, for example, if a change is required to maintain or gain a Professional, Statutory, or Regulatory Body accreditation, or to comply with relevant public health legislation and guidance issued by the Government or Local Authority, including Covid-19 legislation and guidance.